terminal42/contao-autoregistration/README.md

 ## Configuration

-All configuration takes place in the root page of each domain/language.
+All configuration takes place in the registration module.

+**WARNING:** In previous versions, the configuration was a root page setting.
+This has been changed in V3, you need to re-configure your registration module after an update!